-In June 2022, the Welsh Government published 'Donation and Transplantation plan for Wales: 2022-2026', to ensure the entire population of Wales can donate tissue or organs and receive a transplant whenever this is clinically possible.
-This has been published by the Wales Transplant Advisory Group (WTAG) in collaboration with key delivery partners and stakeholders and complements the UK Donation and Transplantation Plan 2030: Meeting the Need Plan.
+In June 2022, the Welsh Government published 'Donation and Transplantation plan for Wales: 2022-2026' (attached at Appendix 1), to ensure the entire population of Wales can donate tissue or organs and receive a transplant whenever this is clinically possible.
+This has been published by the Wales Transplant Advisory Group in collaboration with key delivery partners and stakeholders and complements the UK Donation and Transplantation Plan 2030: Meeting the Need Plan.

-Our priorities for Organ Donation for 2021/2022 were:
+Our priorities for Organ Donation for 2022/2023 were:

-- To continue to educate and promote best practice to refer all patients that meet the minimum notification criteria for donation. - To investigate any missed referrals and explore actions identified are implemented to prevent further occurrences. - Maintain a 100% referral rate for potential DBD (Donation after Brain death) and DCD (Donation after circulatory death) with Specialist Requester (SR) and Specialist Nurse Organ Donation (SNOD) involvement for collaborative approaches. - Maintain 100% NDT (Neurological Death testing) rate. - Continue promoting and practicing WLST (Withdrawal of life sustaining treatment) in anaesthetic room for all DCD donors.
+- To continue to educate and promote best practice to refer all patients that meet the minimum notification criteria for donation. - To investigate any missed referrals and explore actions identified are implemented to prevent further occurrences. - Maintain a 100% referral rate for potential Donation after Brain death and Donation after circulatory death with Specialist Requester and Specialist Nurse Organ Donation involvement for collaborative approaches. - Maintain a 100% Neurological death testing rate. - Continue promoting and practicing Withdrawal of life sustaining treatment in anaesthetic room for all Donation after Circulatory Death donors.
 This has been proven to improve organ transplantation outcomes.
-As a Health Board we should be adhering to best practice,
+As a health-board we should be adhering to best practice

-Page 1 of 4
+Page 1 of 5

-- therefore the importance of education surrounding this is crucial to Critical Care and Theatre staff. - SNOD to promote organ donation across all four sites, including using organ donation week as a secure platform to promote deemed consent and increase ODR (Organ Donor Register) registrations. - Continue to support and foster good working relationships and a sustainable, supportive, and diverse workforce to promote organ donation and aid education in the wider community. - Increase tissue donation and investigate the barriers involved regarding retrieval or tissues in HDdUHB.
+- therefore the importance of education surrounding this is crucial to Critical care, Accident and Emergency and Theatre staff. - Specialist Nurse Organ Donation to promote Organ Donation across all four sites, including using Organ Donation week as a secure platform to promote deemed consent and increase Organ Donor Register registrations. - Continue to support and foster good working relationships and a sustainable, supportive and diverse workforce to promote Organ Donation and aid education in the wider community. - Increase tissue donation and investigate the barriers involved regarding retrieval or tissues in Hywel Dda University Health Board.